Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 The leading order contribution is BRST exact:

 This means that, for sufficiently small $\lambda$, the solution represents a deformation of the perturbative vacuum by a trivial element of the BRST cohomology.
-Physically, this represents no deformation at all, and for small enough $\lambda$ the solution is pure gauge.
-It is a little strange to find more than one solution for the perturbative vacuum in Schnabl gauge.
-Apparently, the Schnabl gauge condition does not completely fix the gauge.
+Physically, this represents no deformation at all, and for small enough $\lambda$ the solution is gauge equivalent to the perturbative vacuum.
+This is somewhat unexpected, since we have supposedly fixed the gauge.
+Apparently, the Schnabl gauge condition does not fully fix the gauge.

 What we wanted to find is a solution for the tachyon vacuum.
 We can hope that the tachyon vacuum will appear for large enough $\lambda$.
-One way to tell if we have a tachyon vacuum solution is if there is a homotopy operator,
+We can test this by searching for a homotopy operator,

-which trivializes the cohomology.
+which trivializes the cohomology at some $\lambda$.
 Assuming the homotopy operator can be found in the $KBc$ subalgebra, it must take the form